 Never mind New York pizza or Chicago deep dish, Parkway Pizza in South Minneapolis say that they make "Minneapolis Style Pizza".
 That means local cheese, handmade sauce, hand ground and seasoned sausage, and the cheese on the top of the toppings.
 The menu isn't as wide or as wild as the gourmet pizza restaurants, but they do classic pizzas very well.
 Perfect when you want sausage and mushrooms, not mock duck or balsamic vinegar.

 Stuck on the side of the highway, but doing their darnedest to look good anyway, artist-decorated Fat Lorenzo's does pizza, pasta, and awesome hoagies to eat in, take out, or to be delivered.
 Eat in if you can, because you'll be able to have their phenomenal gelato after.
-There are exactly two pizzas on the menu, Fat's and Slim's, so if you don't want either, you'll have to do the creativity yourself and build your own.

 Probably what an alien would make when faced with a selection of pizza toppings.
 Galactic Pizza offers interesting combinations include pizzas with vodka and hemp, a shroom pizza (a variety of regular mushrooms) and a pizza with only Minnesota-produced toppings.
 The pizzas are good but it's even better to get delivery for the cutesy electric delivery cars, and delivery drivers dressed as superheros.

 This North Loop pizza place makes coal-fired pizza. you have to visit Black Sheep for crispy excellent crusts and classic Italian toppings.